 ‘Oh, of course.
 I think it’d actually be good to have her here…she might tidy for us.’

 ‘Poor girl,’ I said.
-‘I mean…I used to kind of be a bit jealous of her.
+‘I mean…I used to be a bit jealous of her.
 She always had her life in order.
-But now it’s sort of…well, it’s sort of gone tits up.’
+But now it’s sort of…well, it’s gone pear-shaped.’

-‘I think that’s just generally what life does.
+‘Stuff just happens though, doesn’t it?
 No idea how she’ll cope here.
 Probably a bit weird for her.’

 ‘Oh, she’ll cope,’ I said.
 ‘Rose…Rose was always very stressy, but, well, she bounces back.
 She can cope with things.’